WCGA-Murdoch/FAIR-Workshop/_episodes/06-Submission-02.md

 :melon: **12.
 Authors can be looked up using names if already existed.**

 :watermelon: **Alternatively, you can add a new author name to the Portal.**

 :question: *If you have an academic profile on the Research Portal and there are two entries for your name???*
-:white_check_mark: *Select the one that includes your School/Centre or just says ‘Murdoch University’*
+:+1: *Select the one that includes your School/Centre or just says ‘Murdoch University’*
 :x: *In stead of select the one that include ‘(Australia, Perth)’*
 :bookmark_tabs: *This will ensure the dataset is linked to your profile.*

 <img src="images/researchportal/10_Authors.JPG" alt="hi" width="500" class="inline"/>